 Embrace who you are.
 Before doing so, one has to know oneself ―accept the beauties, and avoid self-conceit.
 Be aware of the negatives and work your way to lighten them.
 We all have flaws.
 So long as we think change is impossible, the more permanent the flaws will stand out, in the light.

 We are a forever-changing species, especially since we are blessed with brains, whose ability is to ponder.
 Were we animals then change would take a while to instill.
 After all, if they love tearing into meat with fervor, they shall forever do so, no matter how tamed they’re.
 We, on the other hand, have the ability to adapt and adjust with our surroundings.

 Determination is the key to success.
 So long as you desire for something then, you will put in as much effort as you want, into whatever matter you desire.
 Be it success in the work field, growing beautiful nails, becoming smarter, becoming a faster reader.
 No matter the case, desire equals determination.
-Unless of course if what you desire is against your conscious then thought supersedes action.
+Unless of course if what you desire is against your conscience then thought supersedes action.